dojo/dojo.io/site/source/_posts/2017/11/16-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 There were other changes to the widgeting system which enable some features and capabilities we think can make widgets more robust:

-* The way event listeners on virtual DOM nodes has changed, and we now allow the listeners to change between renders.
+* The way event listeners behave on virtual DOM nodes has changed, and we now allow the listeners to change between renders.
 Previously this would have errored.
 * There is a lot more flexibility about what the _root_ of a `Projector` can be, which includes being able to return a widget node, or an array of nodes.
 Also, previously there were challenges with changing the root of the projector after the first render, which is now allowed.
 * Several internal performance and memory improvements to the virtual DOM and widgeting system.